Set targets as a proportion (between 0 and 1) of the maximum level of

 Object that specifies the targets for each feature.
 See the Targets format section for more information.

-) with the targets added
+object with the targets added to it.

 Targets are used to specify the minimum amount or proportion of a